fnknzzz/eslint-plugin-import-sorter/README.md

 # eslint-plugin-import-sorter

-Auto fix the imports beginning in files
+Auto fix the imports beginning in files.

 ## Installation